-R. Steven Notley is Distinguished Professor of New Testament and Christian Origins on the New York City campus of Nyack College (2001-present) and director of the graduate programs in Ancient Judaism and Christian Origins.
-He received his Ph.D. from the Hebrew University, where he studied with David Flusser.
-Notley lived sixteen years in Jerusalem, during which time he was the founding chair of the New Testament Studies program at the Jerusalem University College.
-He is the author of many books and articles.
-He continues collaborative research and publication with Israeli scholars in the fields of historical geography, ancient Judaism and Christian origins.
-Among his list of publications, he co-authored with Flusser the historical biography, The Sage from Galilee: Rediscovering Jesus’ Genius (Eerdmans 2007); with Anson Rainey (Tel Aviv University) the monumental biblical atlas, The Sacred Bridge: Carta’s Atlas of the Biblical World (Carta Publishing 2005); with Ze’ev Safrai (Bar Ilan University) an annotated translation of Eusebius’ important description of Roman Palestine, Eusebius, Onomasticon: A Triglott Edition with Notes and Commentary (Brill 2005).
-More recently he rejoined Safrai for their second work, a pioneering collection and translation of the earliest rabbinic parables that provide the literary and religious context for the parables of Jesus, Parables of the Sages (Carta 2011).
+R. Steven Notley is Distinguished Professor of New Testament and Christian Origins on the New York City campus of Nyack College and chair of the college’s Biblical and Theological Studies Department.
+He received his Ph.D. from the Hebrew University and lived for 16 years in Jerusalem, during which time he was the founding chair of the New Testament Studies program at Jerusalem University College.
+He is the author of many books and articles and engages in collaborative research and publication with Israeli scholars in the fields of historical geography, ancient Judaism and Christian origins.
+He collaborated with David Flusser on the historical biography, The Sage from Galilee: Rediscovering Jesus’ Genius (Eerdmans 2007); with Anson Rainey on the biblical atlas, The Sacred Bridge (Carta 2005); and with Ze’ev Safrai on an annotated translation of Eusebius’ important description of Roman Palestine, Eusebius’ Onomasticon: A Triglott Edition with Notes and Commentary (Brill 2005).
+He rejoined Safrai for their second work, The Parables of Sages (Carta 2011), a pioneering collection and translation of the earliest rabbinic parables that provide literary and religious context for the parables of Jesus.
+Since 2016, he has served as the Academic Director of the El Araj Excavation Project in its search for first-century Bethsaida-Julias, the lost city of the Apostles.

 Bible & Archaeology Fest XXII, November 22 – 24, 2019